schmidhorst/synology-autorun/README.md

 [![zh](https://flagcdn.com/w20/cn.png)](https://github.com/schmidhorst/synology-autorun/blob/main/README.zh.md)

 # autorun
-Execute scripts when connecting external storage (USB / eSATA) on a Synology NAS.
+Execute scripts when connecting external storage (USB / eSATA) on a Synology NAS with DSM 7.x.
 Typical use is to copy or backup some files.
 In Synologies Task Scheduler there is the posibility to create triggered tasks.
-But for the trigger event there is only Boot-up and Shutdown available.
+But for the trigger event there are only Boot-up and Shutdown available.
 There are no USB events available.
 This deficit is compensated by this tool.

 # install
 * Download the *.spk file from "Releases", "Assets" in Github and use "Manual Install" in the Package Center.